 Schedule regular reviews of progress of the team and of the individual team members.
 This is a time for celebrating reaching milestones and for identifying and solving problems.
 It’s a time for making new commitments.
-Perhaps less frequently, it’s a time for analyzing performance data available.
+Perhaps less frequently, it’s a time for analyzing available performance data.

 Healthy teams foster a climate where members can speak freely and admit to mistakes and anxieties.
-Everyone worries more about meeting team goals than about making a name for oneself.
+Everyone worries more about meeting team goals than about making a name for themself.

 Mistakes and struggles are learning opportunities and signals of deeper issues.
-Commit to the five whys and be proactive about digging into problems and finding solutions as a team.
+Commit to the five whys (an iterative interrogative technique) and be proactive about digging into problems and finding solutions as a team.
 Focus on the future, your team values, and your team goals.

-If your team has clear standards, someone not meeting them will know it.
+If your team has clear standards, anyone not meeting them will know it.
 But it still needs to be addressed as a group.
 What is the root of the problem?
-Is there a lack of trust, or commitment or understanding?
-Is it a personnel problem or process problem?
+Is there a lack of trust, commitment, or understanding?
+Is it a personnel problem or a process problem?
 Is it an ongoing problem?
 Is it clear that good intentions aren’t rewarded, but results are?

 While we want to avoid direct blame and punishment in order to build a culture of accountability, it’s also important that everyone understands the consequences of not meeting standards.
 Does your team have the ability to remove nonperformers?
 If not, who does?

 6. Build commitment and build trust

 Accountability is just one of the behaviors of a cohesive team.
 It’s built upon and also builds trust and commitment.
 It’s easier to challenge someone when the environment feels safe, when people assume good intent, and when everyone has already committed to behaviors and actions.